 There are multiple ways to transfer money from one bank to another.
 The best option for you will depend on where you send the money, and whether or not you own both accounts.
 If you need to move money to another account that you own, you may want to link the accounts through online banking.
 This way you can regularly transfer money.
 Withdrawing and depositing cash may also work in some circumstances.
 Just watch out for ATM fees.

 If you’re moving money to someone else’s account, consider a wire transfer.
 It will come with a fee, but it’s quick and also works internationally.
 If you’re regularly sending small amounts to other people, you may want to go with an app like PayPal, Venmo, Zelle or Popmoney.
 Finally, make sure you send money to the right account.
 Check and double-check the account numbers.
 If you send money to the wrong account, it could be difficult or even impossible to get it back.

 - One of the best ways to save money is to spend less.
 This isn’t always easy but you can help yourself by making a budget.
 At the very least, a budget will show you where your money is going.
 That knowledge will help you align your spending with your goals.

 - A simple way to boost your savings is to have a savings account with a high-interest rate.
-Most large banks charge very low interest rates that earn you almost nothing.
-If you have a high interest over 1.75%, like at Ally or Synchrony, your money is working for you.
+Most large banks charge very low-interest rates that earn you almost nothing.
+If you have high interest of over 1.75%, like at Ally or Synchrony, your money is working for you.

 Photo credit: ©iStock.com/simonkr, ©iStock.com/AndreyPopov, ©iStock.com/Tatomm